bpaskin/JavaExamples/JEEvSpring/README.md

 - When I added EclipseLink as the JPA provider in Spring, instead of the default Hibernate, I had to change the value of Entity field to Integer from int.
 I am not sure why, since it works as int with Hibernate and as int within Liberty, which uses EclipseLink.
 - Running an application as a Spring Boot application solo using Tomcat, is slower than when using the applications within Liberty.
 - Spring usually does make good choices for performance, but those advantages disappear when added to JEE applications.
 - Spring does not honor the `@Transactional` when doing certain method calls provided by Spring, like `save()` or `findAll()`.
-Instead Spring changes the isolation level, and transaction propagation.
-This gives Spring an advantage when doing non update functions, but IMO, Spring should really respect the isolation level and propagation that is set.
-When changing the isolation levels and propagation on the methods in JEE then JEE is faster.
+Instead Spring changes propagation and isolation level.
+This may not be optimal for all.

 # Results
 Simple REST calls